Scams

 So, it is important to stay informed!

-Some of the common types of scams include:
+Common types of scams

-Phishing Scams:
+Phishing scams

 This is when a stranger pretends to be a trustworthy organisation, bank, or government agency through email, text, or calls to get you to provide them with personal information like your banking login details, passwords, or personal information – name, address, age.

-Sextortion Scams:
+Sextortion scams

-Scam Calls:
+Scam calls

-• a tech company like Microsoft
+- A tech company like Microsoft

-• a government service like IRD
+- A government service like IRD

 They will ask you to give them remote access to your device, claiming they need to repair an issue, install software, or ask for your private information.
 The growing AI technology means scammers can use AI to mimic the languages and voices used by banks and your favourite retailer.
-International Students have also been the target of scammers claiming to be Immigration New Zealand or overseas’ police and tell the person there is something wrong with their visa/arrival card information/criminal records to get their details and demand the victim to pay money or face serious consequences such as deportation.

-Romance Scams
+Romance scams

 This is when a scammer pretends to be in a relationship with someone online to scam them for money.
 Scammers will use dating sites, apps, or social media to build relationships.
-Once they have gotten trust, they will ask for money, gifts, or personal details to commit fraud.
-NOTE: They often use fake profiles to make it harder to track them down.
+Once they have gained trust, they will ask for money, gifts, or personal details to commit fraud.

-Money and Investment Scams
+Money and investment scams

 This list may seem daunting, but don’t fret!
 By staying vigilant and informed, you can significantly reduce the risk of falling victim to online scams.
 Explore different ways you can avoid being scammed!

-Recognizing a scam can protect you from financial loss and safeguard your personal information.
+Recognising a scam can protect you from financial loss and safeguard your personal information.
+Below are some ways to tell if you might be getting scammed:

-Ask for your passwords or other account details:
+Asking for your passwords or account details

 Be wary of sensitive personal or financial information requests.
 Legitimate companies won’t ask for your password or bank details, even if something is wrong with your accounts.

-Online ‘friends’ asking for money:
+Online ‘friends’ asking for money

 Remember, not everyone you meet online is who they appear to be!

-Pressuring you to make a fast decision:
+Pressuring you to make a fast decision

 Scammers will usually put pressure on you by threatening that you will lose something if you do not follow their instructions immediately.
-Remember that no legitimate organization will rush you into handing over information.
+Remember that no legitimate organisation will rush you into handing over information.

-Poor Grammar and Spelling:
+Poor grammar and spelling

-Sometimes poorly written messages or emails may originate from overseas scams!
-If you notice unusual language being used to promote a product, service, or email, make sure to check if the person or company that is contacting you is legitimate!
+Sometimes, poorly written messages or emails may originate from overseas scams.
+If you notice unusual language being used to promote a product, service, or email, make sure to check if the person or company that is contacting you is legitimate.

 AI cloning scams have become more prevalent.
 If you receive a call from an unfamiliar number or if someone is requesting money or personal information from you, make sure to verify the identity of your caller.